-A trip to the Amazon rainforest and river, the largest jungle and river in the world, is a lifetime adventure.
+A trip to the Amazon rainforest and river, the largest jungle and river in the world, is a once in a lifetime adventure.
 Due to the amount and variety of plants and animals, the Amazon is earth’s natural treasure.
 We focus here on Peru, which has better protection to preserve the Amazon rainforest than its neighboring country, and it is actually the country where the Amazon river begins.
 To get the most out of your trip to this rainforest and river it is important to choose a good Amazon lodge and tour.
 The things that make a tour exceptional are:

 The tour and guide setup